England 'celebrating' NI draw - Shiels

 When it was put to him that the reaction in Manchester may have been because of the excitement generated by two home nations being in the same group, Shiels replied: "Maybe that's why they were cheering but draw your own conclusions!"

-With England and another of Northern Ireland's current World Cup group opponents Austria also in Group A alongside Norway, Shiels already knows a lot about his side's opposition next summer.
+With England and another of Northern Ireland's current World Cup group opponents Austria also in Group A alongside Norway, Shiels already knows a lot about his side's opposition next summer as they prepare for the country's first major women's finals.

 All three Northern Ireland Group A games will take place at St Mary's in Southampton with the opener against Norway on 7 July before they face Austria on 11 July prior to their concluding match with the hosts four days later.